How do I claim back tax if I complete a tax return?

 If you are in Self Assessment, you may have to make payments on account of your next year's tax bill.

-If it turns out that you have paid too much by way of payments on account, for example, because you have stopped working in the year that you have paid them for, you can claim to reduce them and request a refund of the amounts overpaid (which, in practice, you would do by completing form SA303).
+If you do not reduce them (or reduce them sufficiently) when completing your tax return, and this results in paying too much by way of payments on account, you can still claim to reduce them and request a refund of the amounts overpaid (which, in practice, you would do by completing form SA303).
+This might apply, for example, because you have stopped working in the year that you have paid them for.

 Once HMRC have processed your form SA303, a credit may appear in your Self Assessment account.
 Providing there are no other liabilities becoming due that HMRC can use the credit against, if you file your tax return online, you can trigger the release of the credit by logging into your HMRC online services account and clicking ‘Request a repayment’ or otherwise, by telephoning them to request repayment.

 How do I claim a refund if I made a mistake on my tax return?